richwynmorris/LS180/sql_revision_notes.md

 - **Understand how to use GROUP BY, ORDER BY, WHERE, and HAVING.**
 - What is the `GROUP BY` clause and what does it do?

-    The `GROUP BY` a clause is used to group data results together to make more meaningful information. `GROUP BY` statements collate rows of the same value together into its own group.
+    The `GROUP BY` a clause is used to group data results together to make more meaningful information.
+It is also used to reduce redundancy regarding the output of data.  `GROUP BY` statements collate rows of the same values together in the columns listed.
 NOTE:  Any columns that are mentioned in the `SELECT` statement alongside an aggregate function must be included in the `GROUP BY` clause.

     ```sql
     SELECT col_name, aggre_func(col_name)